 Under the strapline “UK’s new start – let’s get going”, the government has announced new plans in a 206 page document, which come with the admission “customs declarations are complicated”.
-British businesses trading with Europe will soon need to fill in an extra 215 million customs declarations at a cost of £7 billion a year.
+British businesses who trade with Europe, such as ecommerce website designs, will soon need to fill in an extra 215 million customs declarations at a cost of £7 billion a year.

 It is estimated that businesses will need to hire 50,000 new private sector customs agents to deal with the formalities at the UK and EU border – regardless of whether a trade deal is reached and even if all tariffs and quotas are removed.

-If you think that your business imports and/or exports, you will need to start learning about customs or hire someone in house.
-Alternatively you may prefer to simply deal with a customs agents which may save you time and energy in the long run.
+If your online shop imports and/or exports from/to the EU, you will need to start learning about customs or hire someone in house.
+Alternatively, you may prefer to simply deal with a customs agent, which may save you time and energy in the long run.

 What does a customs agent do?

 A customs agent ensures that the import and export of goods is smooth and seamless.
 Customs rules can be complex and change regularly.
-It is the job of a customs agent to keep abreast of all rules and regulations and ensure that businesses have the right paperwork and licenses.
+It is the job of a customs agent to keep abreast of all rules and regulations and ensure that your ecommerce business has the right paperwork and licenses.
 If you fail to have the right documentation you could be hit with exorbitant fines and penalties.

 Customs agents will: